First things first – electric motorcycles and mopeds are perfectly legal in the UK. But they do require a license and insurance.

 This is significant because of the way most electric motorbikes are deliberately restricted to satisfy legal criteria.

 The power output that many of these bikes are capable of isn’t reflected in their consumer configuration.
 An 11kW motor, for example, is capable of much higher peak power if unrestricted.
-The 11kW output is deliberately enforced by a control unit.
-If this unit is bypassed or altered (which is generally not difficult to do), the same motor can crank out much more power.
+A control unit deliberately enforces the 11kW output.
+If this unit is bypassed or altered (generally not difficult to do), the same motor can crank out much more power.

 This is illegal for road use but very common.

 Insurance companies may be slow to cover electric bikes due to the sheer number of people who modify their road-legal machines after purchase.

 Editors Note: Altering the output of your bike so that it’s higher than the OEM setup is potentially illegal and could void your insurance.

 Torque is another huge factor to discuss.
 E-torque is a different animal.

 Looking at the kW or bhp numbers of an electric motorcycle can be disingenuous to those used to combustion machines.
 Even with relatively low bhp numbers, these bikes can achieve massive torque.